 It’s different for everybody.
 Some find it grows over time, or seems to appear out of nowhere.

-The good news is that there is no need to know where your immobility of a joint phobia comes from in order to get rid of it.
+The good news is that there is no need to know where your ankylophobia comes from in order to get rid of it.